 At each checkpoint on the Singapore and Malaysian side of the border, passengers will have to alight and clear customs before boarding the bus again.
 When travelling between Woodlands CIQ Complex and Johor Bahru CIQ Complex in either direction, commuters may board any Causeway Link bus (Service CW1, CW2 or CW5) with a valid ticket.
 Commuters using the ManjaLink Card should tap their card upon entry.

-Charges section fares last revised on 06 October 2014.
+Charges section fares, effective 1 May 2022.
 Only Singapore currency is accepted when boarding the bus in Singapore, and Malaysian currency is accepted when boarding from Malaysia.
-Passengers using ManjaLink will be charged a lower fare compared to cash-paying passengers.

 - ‘JB’ refers to both Larkin Terminal and JB CIQ